mit-pdos/daisy-nfsd/research.md

 it must do to avoid undefined behavior.
 Spec out concurrent separation logic locks for Dafny to get access to ownership, which it then moves around with the ghost operations.

+# Compilation

+## Dafny to Go compilation

+TL;DR: it's terrible

+Difficult to impossible to access native types (eg, native arithmetic or real byte slices), so we can't interface with our normal code.
+It might be possible to extract some code and then hook it up to the real API externally, but it would do all sorts of strange things internally.

+## Go to Dafny

+Follow the same strategy as Goose, translating Go using the jrnl API to Dafny over the axiomatized interface.
+We would need Dafny models of all the Go code we care about; these models will probably be a bit more limited than Goose, so we'll have slightly less idiomatic and/or efficient use of pointers.

+One concern is that the Dafny code needs proof annotations, which we can't easily write in Go (because it would lack the interactive feedback from Dafny).
+I think we will want to do something to take the old Dafny output with annotations and re-translate while preserving those annotations.
+In any case we should be able to snapshot the annotations somewhere since we're modifying auto-generated code.